-This ordinance is adopted as an Innovative Zoning Provision as provided for in RSA 674:21 (I)(b).
+This Ordinance is adopted as a growth management ordinance under RSA 674:22 II which grants the powers to regulate and control the timing of development.
+Phased development under this ordinance is adopted as an Innovative Zoning Provision as provided for in RSA 674:21 (I)(b).